F4r3n/FarenMediaLibrary/README.md

 # FarenMediaLibrary
-It's a library to create 2D games with lua scripts
+It's a library to create 2D games with lua scripts.
 ## Dependencies
-You need to compile lua lib https://www.lua.org/download.html (64Bits need to add -fPIC in the Makefile) To bind with lua https://github.com/ThePhD/sol2
+You need to compile lua lib https://www.lua.org/download.html (64Bits need to add -fPIC in the Makefile).
+To bind with lua, FML use sol2 https://github.com/ThePhD/sol2
 ### Ubuntu
 ```
- sudo apt-get install libsoil-dev libglew-dev libglfw-dev
+ sudo apt-get install libglew-dev libglfw-dev
 ```
 ## How to use ?
 After compiling the library, you can use it as any library.

 ## Sample

+### To draw a simple white rect
 ```
 int main() {
 	fm::Window window(800, 600, "test");
-	fm::InputManager manager(window);
+	fm::InputManager::getInstance().init(window);
 	fm::Camera camera(800, 600);

 	fm::Rectangle rect(255,255,255);